table of contents

 - Erections that don’t last long enough for satisfying sex

-Some experts suggest that you should experience at least one of these symptoms for six months or longer before a healthcare provider diagnoses you with ED (Sooriyamoorthy, 2021).
+Some experts suggest that you should experience at least one of these symptoms for six months or longer before a healthcare provider can diagnose you with ED (Sooriyamoorthy, 2022).

 Symptoms can also vary depending on the underlying cause of your ED.
-If psychological factors like stress cause it, your symptoms may start suddenly.
-If it’s caused by an underlying physical condition that affects penile blood flow like heart disease or diabetes, the symptoms usually come on more gradually (Yafi, 2016).
+If psychological factors like stress are the cause, your symptoms may start suddenly.
+If erectile dysfunction is caused by an underlying physical condition affecting penile blood flow, like heart disease or diabetes, the symptoms often occur more gradually (Yafi, 2016).